lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Plaintext.

 In the Outer Header, the original message code is hidden and replaced by a default dummy value.
-As seen in Sections 4.1.3.5 and 4.2 of the {{rfc8613}}, the message code is replaced by POST for requests and Changed for responses when Observe is not used.
+As seen in Sections 4.1.3.5 and 4.2 of {{rfc8613}}, the message code is replaced by POST for requests and Changed for responses when Observe is not used.
 If Observe is used, the message code is replaced by FETCH for requests and Content for responses.

 The original message code is put into the first byte of the Plaintext.
-Following the message code, the class E options comes and if present the original message Payload is preceded by its payload marker.
+Following the message code, the class E options come and, if present, the original message Payload is preceded by its payload marker.

 The Plaintext is now encrypted by an AEAD algorithm which integrity protects Security Context parameters and eventually any class I options from the